 Your audience will do the same, run your edited story against their personal narrative to generate meanings, and come up with an EDITED response that could range from completely ignoring your message to DMing you for a meeting to learn more.

 Some people will be more transparent and say and do what they feel and think.
 Others – will aggressively EDIT their true feelings and thoughts and end up saying and doing a “safe behavior” to make them look good.
-So, as a visual storyteller who is looking to create authentic stories that will resonate with your audience true emotions – you need to dig much deeper.
+So, as a visual storyteller who is looking to create authentic stories that will closely represent your customer true voice and motions – you need to dig much deeper.

 How are you managing the 4 types of stories that form meanings and behaviors – in your business?